 Limited no-code payment processing options

-Use a Stripe alternative if you need a quick and painless payment set up.
-In my experience creating a Stripe merchant account, it’s easy to get lost in the account setup stage, even with the guide.
+Use a Stripe alternative if you need a quick and painless payment setup.
+In my experience creating a Stripe merchant account, I’ve found it easy to get lost during the account setup stage, even with the guide.
 You get no-code payment links and ecommerce website checkout pages, but everything else will require some level of coding skill just to add small customizations, including virtual terminal functions.

 How to choose the best Stripe alternatives